A total of 13.4 million domain names were registered in 2020.

-Should you just use your first and last name or some variation of that as your domain name?
+This question has probably run through your head: “Should I just use my first and last name or some variation of that as my domain name?”

-Why you should consider using your first and last name:
+It really depends on what you’re building.
+Here’s when should consider using your first and last name:

 - Your branding is going to mainly consist of you and your personality: First of all, let’s just start by saying that you are not your business.
 But, if you plan on using your unique personality to brand your business, using your name can be a great way to bring it all together.